panchul/workspace/README.md

 # Workspace

-\[ Under construction \]

-If you are familiar with Vagrant and Ansible, you would know what this repository is.
+If you are familiar with Virtual Box, Vagrant, Ansible, etc., you would know what this repository is.
 If you do not, you should - virtualization and all sorts of orchestration and provisioning are hard to void regardless of what kind of software-related activity you are involved in.